AP Explains: India's Kashmir move foretold China standoff

-SRINAGAR, India (AP) — Indian and Chinese officials are holding talks Thursday to try to resolve a months-long standoff along their disputed frontier, where the two countries have deployed tens of thousands of soldiers.
+SRINAGAR, India (AP) — Indian and Chinese officials held talks Thursday to try to resolve a months-long bitter standoff along their disputed frontier, where the two countries have deployed tens of thousands of soldiers.
 More than a dozen rounds of talks so far have failed to break the impasse.

+India's foreign ministry said the two countries' diplomats during the talks “acknowledged the need to maintain close communication through both the diplomatic and military channels so as to ensure complete disengagement.”

 Experts say India’s actions in Kashmir a year ago exacerbated existing tensions with China, culminating in the deadliest clash between the Asian giants in more than four decades.